I led design of this AI product, Taiwan's first Google Gemini AI in retail

 I translated wine expertise into visual scales and everyday language

-Simple descriptors like 'micro-bubbles' and 'fruit aroma' paired with numerical scales transformed complex wine attributes into scannable, relatable information.
+Simple descriptors and numerical scales transformed complex wine attributes into scannable, relatable information.

 The Design 2